mparker2/mparker_phd_thesis/introduction/text.md

 G4s are not the only DNA or RNA structures which occur specifically in sequences with high GC content and skew.
 Another structure is the R loop, which can form when transcription of a C-rich template strand to a G-rich RNA molecule occurs [@Reaban1994; @Li2005; @Ginno2012; @Ginno2013].
 This RNA molecule is complementary to the template strand, and can therefore form a DNA:RNA hybrid duplex, leaving the coding strand of the DNA in a single stranded form [@Skourti-Stathaki2014].
 Once formed, these hybrids are more thermodynamically stable than normal DNA:DNA duplexes [@Roberts1992].
 This could be partially explained to the formation of G4 structures in the G-rich single stranded DNA of the coding strand, which has been shown to occur during transcription in bacterial plasmids [@Duquette2004].

 R loop formation has been identified as a key component of class switch recombination (CSR) of immunoglobulin genes [@Daniels1995; @Reaban1990; @Yu2003].
-CSR is the process by which the constant heavy-chain region of the antibody coding gene is switched, changing the properties of the resultant antibody [@Stavenezer1996].
+CSR is the process by which the constant region of the immunoglobulin heavy chain  is switched, changing the properties of the resultant antibody [@Stavenezer1996].
 Transcribed CSR lncRNAs  are spliced are alternatively spliced  Distinct sets of cytokines induce GLTs from distinct CH exons to promote CSR to that particular isotype, while GLTs upstream of the Cm exon are pro- duced constitutively (Stavnezer

 \newpage